 It’s coming to that time of year when you may be asking when do you need to start filing taxes as an American abroad.
-In general, filing taxes does depend on what time of year it is because there are certain deadlines for paying and filing your US taxes on time.
-These deadlines are important to know because they will be different than tax deadlines you are used to in the US.
+In general, filing taxes does depend on the time of the year.
+This is because there are certain deadlines for paying and filing your US taxes on time.
+These deadlines are important to know as they will be different from US tax deadlines.

 Why Americans Abroad Need to File Every Year